|

 Gas reserves range from 0.9% (Libya) to 15.7% (Iran) of world reserves |

-OPEC holds 78% of oil and provide 41% of supply or 60% of internationally traded oil.
-OPEC holds more than 43% of world’s natural gas and produces 16% of supply.
-OPEC members seek prices that would provide for a healthy world economy, minimal incentives for alternative fuels, and sufficient cash flow to invest in new production facilities.
+OPEC holds 78% of oil and provide 41% of supply or 60% of internationally traded oil.� OPEC holds more than 43% of world�s natural gas and produces 16% of supply.� OPEC members seek prices that would provide for a healthy world economy, minimal incentives for alternative fuels, and sufficient cash flow to invest in new production facilities.�

 [Use control + click to view full-size image]

-OPEC seeks to control world oil prices, but this is a very difficult undertaking.
-Even though OPEC provides 41% of the world's oil, it is subject to variables that it cannot control which will influence prices.
-These variables include economic growth, weather, political situations and new technologies.
-OPEC attempts to influence prices by adjusting the production of individual members through output quotas.
-OPEC tries to anticipate future world oil demand and define quotas that will meet the demand and provide for prices within a range of $22 to $28/B.
+OPEC seeks to control world oil prices, but this is a very difficult undertaking.� Even though OPEC provides 41% of the world's oil, it is subject to variables that it cannot control which will influence prices.� These variables include economic growth, weather, political situations and new technologies.� OPEC attempts to influence prices by adjusting the production of individual members through output quotas.� OPEC's mission "is to coordinate and unify the petroleum policies of its Member Countries and ensure the stabilization of oil markets in order to secure an efficient, economic and regular supply of petroleum to consumers, a steady income to producers and a fair return on capital for those investing in the petroleum industry."�

-Please click on the following link to see a graph
+� Please click on the following link to see a graph of the current OPEC�Basket Crude Oil Prices.

-If demand exceeds their forecasts, prices can rise resulting in lower economic growth and protests from consuming country governments.
-If demand is less than anticipated, prices can drop resulting in lower incentives to find oil resources, reduced interests in energy conservation and increased use of fossil fuels contributing to global climate change.
-While it might seem strange, oil producers and environmentalists would both favor higher prices --- producers obtain profits to help find more oil and grow their companies and environmentalists achieve incentives to reduce fossil fuel consumption and invest in alternate energy.
+If demand exceeds their forecasts, prices can rise resulting in lower economic growth and protests from consuming country governments.� If demand is less than anticipated, prices can drop resulting in lower incentives to find oil resources, reduced interests in energy conservation and increased use of fossil fuels contributing to global climate change.� While it might seem strange, oil producers and environmentalists would both favor higher prices --- producers obtain profits to help find more oil and grow their companies and environmentalists achieve incentives to reduce fossil fuel consumption and invest in alternate energy.

-It is also naive to view OPEC as a homogeneous family where all countries share the same goals and strategies.
-Although the role of the oil industry in each member country varies, OPEC members depend on oil exports to provide for income for the overall economy.
-That means that these countries use oil income to build roads, hospitals and schools.
-This money is also used to develop other businesses and industries.
-Some of this money is also used to support internal and external political agendas and the lifestyles of governing officials and families.
-These member companies debate these production changes at periodic meetings and arrive at production quotas.
-These quotas are only targets and OPEC has no methodology to force member countries to comply with them.
-Overproduction and creative accounting have often been used to allow member countries to raise production.
+It is also naive to view OPEC as a homogeneous family where all countries share the same goals and strategies.� Although the role of the oil industry in each member country varies, OPEC members depend on oil exports to provide for income for the overall economy.� That means that these countries use oil income to build roads, hospitals and schools.� This money is also used to develop other businesses and industries.� Some of this money is also used to support internal and external political agendas and the lifestyles of governing officials and families.
+These member companies debate these production changes at periodic meetings and arrive at production quotas.� These quotas are only targets and OPEC has no methodology to force member countries to comply with them.� Overproduction and creative accounting have often been used to allow member countries to raise production.� In an effort to control prices, OPEC sets production allocations for each member country.

-OPEC's desire to control prices is also driven by a desire to have a stable income for their country.
-How would you like to have your income change up and down each month.
-What if your income was halved one year and then doubled the next.
-It would be hard to plan on new purchases and if it got too low meet basic expenses like food and shelter.
-That is OPEC's problem and reason that it wants to control prices.
+OPEC's desire to control prices is also driven by a desire to have a stable income for their country.� How would you like to have your income change up and down each month.� What if your income was halved one year and then doubled the next.� It would be hard to plan on new purchases and if it got too low meet basic expenses like food and shelter.� That is OPEC's problem and reason that it wants to control prices.

 [Use control + click to view full-size image]